-4. Draft declarations proposed under Rule 26.3 shall be placed on the last day of the sessional agenda.

-- 5. If a draft declaration is included in a sessional agenda, then: - a. amendments may be tabled to the draft declaration in accordance with Rule 34; - b. a debate on the draft declaration must be opened by a member of the Bureau on its behalf; - c. the draft declaration (and any amendments tabled to it must be put to the vote; and - d. if the draft declaration is adopted, it must be published as a Congress or chamber declaration, as the case may be.
+- 4. Draft declarations proposed under Rule 26.3 shall be placed on the last day of the sessional agenda. - 5.
+If a draft declaration is included in a sessional agenda, then: - a. amendments may be tabled to the draft declaration in accordance with Rule 34; - b. a debate on the draft declaration must be opened by a member of the Bureau on its behalf; - c. the draft declaration (and any amendments tabled to it must be put to the vote; and - d. if the draft declaration is adopted, it must be published as a Congress or chamber declaration, as the case may be.

-Rule 27 - Proposals presented by delegates
+Rule 27 - Proposals for future Congress activities presented by delegates

-1. Prior to, or during, a session at least twenty delegates from at least four national delegations, or a political group, may table a proposal on any matter within the competence of the Congress.
-Such a proposal may be accompanied by an explanatory memorandum.

-2. Members of delegations with special status may also add their signature though it will not be taken into account when counting signatories.

-3. At the discretion of the Bureau, other participants may be allowed to table proposals or add their signature to proposals already tabled if they fulfil the criteria in Rule 27.1 though it will not be taken into account when counting signatories.

-4. If the President determines that the proposal is in order, it must be published during the session and is considered to be referred to the Bureau of the Congress for consideration and decision in accordance with Rule 22.1.
+- 1. Prior to, or during, a session of the Congress at least twenty delegates from at least four national delegations, or a political group, may table a proposal, not exceeding 300 words, for future Congress work on any matter within its competence.
+The template in Appendix II shall be used for this purpose. - 2.
+Members of delegations with special status may add their signature to such a proposal though it will not be taken into account when counting signatories. - 3.
+At the discretion of the Bureau, and subject to provisions it may set out on an ad hoc basis at a Bureau meeting no later than the eve of the session, other participants may be allowed to table proposals or add their signature to those already tabled. - 4.
+If the President determines that the proposal is in order, it must be published during the session and is considered to be referred to the Bureau of the Congress for consideration and decision in accordance with Rule 22.1.